Skip to content

 On Route 20

-Becket is the eastward continuity town in the second live Massachusetts cluster and the western carry-forward town in the third live Massachusetts cluster.
+Becket is the eastward connector town in the second live Massachusetts stretch and the western carry-forward town in the third live Massachusetts stretch.

 Why stop here